notCroptu/GarPic/README.md

 > **Note:** This might not have been a good API to use later on, as it has a maximum of 100,000 requests per day.
 (For example, with an average of 8 rounds per session and approximately 80,000 sessions per day (based on Gartic statistics during the pandemic), you could need up to 640,000 requests per day, plus, multiple requests might be needed per round if Word Selection fails.)

+The conclusion from this experiment was that datamuse API is deterministic, and therefore I had to fallback to Random Word API again.

 ### Data Retrieval

 With a list of topics set, I used `UnityWebRequest` to call a custom Datamuse url from a random topic, which was easy to learn as all the code needed was exemplified in the *OLD* official page [official documentation](https://docs.unity3d.com/540/Documentation/Manual/UnityWebRequest).